Shiirroo/StreamDeck-RiotAPI/README.md

 ### `How to update`

 If you press the Action key, you will get the updated Riot Games API condition instantly!
-Otherwise, the Riot Games!
-Otherwise, the Riot Games API is automatically updated by your refresh settings.
+Otherwise the Riot Games API is automatically updated by your refresh settings.

 #### `Title`